-This course expands the worlds of music, art, and theatre learned in Humanities I. Students will have hands-on experiences taking their prior knowledge and creating unique and imaginative student-driven works of art, music, and drama, as well as experiencing videography and dance.
-These works will then be showcased in the Humanities II Extravaganza, which takes place at the end of the semester.
+This course expands the worlds of music, art, and theatre learned in Humanities I. Students have hands-on experience taking their prior knowledge and creating unique and imaginative student-driven works of art, music, and drama, as well as experiencing videography and dance.
+These works are then showcased in the Humanities II Extravaganza, which takes place at the end of the semester.